 The purpose of the Student Government Association is to represent and further the interests of the student body and the College, and to facilitate communications among administration, faculty, and students.
 Members of the Student Government Association serve on several committees of the College and present ideas and suggestions from the students' perspective through these committee assignments.
-The association also participates in many community service projects.
+The association also distributes part of the Student Activity Fee to clubs and organizations on campus and participates in many community service projects.